 After analysis is complete, the Convert button is enabled.

-- If analysis found issues, resolve them in ArcMap by moving overrides to field or removing overrides, or you can choose to ignore them in conversion.
+- If analysis found issues, resolve them in ArcMap by moving overrides to an explicit field, removing the overrides altogether, or you can ignore them in conversion.

 - Click Convert to convert the representations to unique values symbology with field overrides applied.
 The unique value field is the representation RuleID field.

-- Optionally, click the expression button to migrate your symbology to an expression-based symbology using original data values on which the representation RuleID was based.
+- After you have converted the representation symbology to unique values, you can optionally migrate your symbology to an expression-based symbology using original data values on which the representation RuleID was based.
+To do this, choose a different field to symbolize on, and optionally click the expression